Yanam district: Demographics

+Religion

+According to the official 2011 census database, Hinduism is the major religion practiced in Yanam district, comprising 96.24% of the population.
+Muslims form a small religious minority at 2.14%, followed closely by Christians who make up 1.57% of the inhabitants.
+Other groups, including Sikhs, Jains, and non-religious individuals, make up less than 0.05% combined.

+Language

+As a geographical enclave entirely situated within the state of Andhra Pradesh, Telugu serves as the predominant mother tongue, spoken by 97.43% of the district's population according to the 2011 census.
+Due to administrative associations within the wider Union Territory structures, a minor Tamil speaking community exists at 1.25%, with the remaining 1.32% composed of minor clusters speaking languages such as Malayalam, Urdu, and Hindi.

 Tourism

 Coringa Wildlife Sanctuary

 Coringa Wildlife Sanctuary, situated near Kakinada, is a notable ecological gem.
 It covers an area of around 235 square kilometers and is primarily known for its extensive mangrove forest cover, making it one of the largest stretches of mangroves in the country.

-The sanctuary's unique location along the delta of the Godavari River and the Bay of Bengal gives rise to a remarkable and fragile ecosystem.
+The sanctuary's location along the delta of the Godavari River and the Bay of Bengal gives rise to a fragile ecosystem.
 The intertwining network of creeks, estuaries, and tidal embankments creates a habitat that supports a wide array of wildlife.

 Bird enthusiasts flock to Coringa to witness the rich avian diversity.
 The sanctuary is a haven for migratory and resident bird species, making it a prime destination for bird-watching.
 Pelicans, flamingos, herons, and many other waterfowl find refuge here.

 Apart from birds, the sanctuary is also home to diverse aquatic species, including various species of fish, crabs, and shrimp, which play a vital role in the local ecosystem.